chickeneer/SimplyVanish/README.md

 SimplyVanish
 ============

-This is a fork of probably abandoned SimplyVanish plugin by asofold, currently maintained by jeikobu__.
+This is a fork of probably abandoned SimplyVanish plugin by asofold, currently maintained by chickeneer.

 Compiling: